jadametz/README/First1on1.md

 __How do you prefer to receive recognition? (public or private)__

 > Public.
 It feels good.
-Private is good for reiterating specific points.
+Private is better for constructive feedback.

 ## Goals and Support

 __What makes 1:1s the most valuable for you?__

 > Anything but status/project updates.
-There's plenty of other (should be) deliberate time for that.
-If there's nothing else to talk about, I'd prefer to have my time back for other things.
+I enjoy talking through challenges we're both having as you should be able to help with mine and I can learn from yours.

 __What are your goals for this year?
 And for the next 3 months?__

-> This year I'm working on looking further ahead on topics such as infrastructure roadmaps, team efficiency and throughput predictability, and growing a world-class SRE team.
+> I'm working on looking further ahead on topics such as infrastructure roadmaps, team efficiency and throughput predictability, and growing a world-class SRE team.

 __What do you need from your manager?__